symfony/symfony-docs/book/validation.rst

 Behind the scenes, a constraint is simply a PHP object that makes an assertive statement.
 In real life, a constraint could be: "The cake must not be burned".
 In Symfony, constraints are similar: they are assertions that a condition is true.
-Given a value, a constraint will tell you whether or not that value adheres to the rules of the constraint.
+Given a value, a constraint will tell you whether that value adheres to the rules of the constraint.

 Supported Constraints
 ~~~~~~~~~~~~~~~~~~~~~

-Symfony packages a large number of the most commonly-needed constraints:
+Symfony packages many of the most commonly-needed constraints:

 .. include:: /reference/constraints/map.rst.inc